Warner Baxter: Film career

 Baxter began his film career as an extra in 1914 in a stock company.

-In 1921, Baxter had his first starring role in Sheltered Daughters.
-That same year he acted in First Love, The Love Charm, and Cheated Hearts.
+He had his first starring role in 1921 in Sheltered Daughters.
+The same year, he acted in First Love, The Love Charm, and Cheated Hearts.

-Baxter would go on to star in 48 features during the 1920s.
+Baxter starred in 48 features during the 1920s.
 His most notable silent roles were in The Great Gatsby (1926), Aloma of the South Seas (1926) as an island love interest opposite dancer Gilda Gray, and as an alcoholic doctor in West of Zanzibar (1928) with Lon Chaney.

 David Shipman wrote in 1970,"He is the beau ideal, a Valentino without a horse and the costume of a sheik.
 He is the fellow the girls meet around the corner, that is, if the fellow were Warner Baxter.
 He is the chap the lonely woman on the prairie sees when she looks at the men's ready-to-wear pages in the latest mail order catalogue"; this appraisal by Jim Tully appeared in Picturegoer in 1936.
 Baxter was certainly the inspiration for artwork in mail-order catalogues and adverts for pipes, the prototype for men modelling cardigans or pullovers or tweeds.
-During the early Sound period he was one of Hollywood's leading actors.
-There was no éclat with him no scandals, no Hollywood careering.
+During the early sound period, he was one of Hollywood's leading actors.
+There was no éclat with him, no scandals, no Hollywood careering.
 Women liked him because he was mature and reliable.
 He was a good work-horse of an actor, often at the mercy of his material.
 When it was good, he gave positive, likeable performances.
 It was a long career but he is hardly remembered today.

 Baxter's most notable starring role was as The Cisco Kid in In Old Arizona (1929), the first all-talking Western, for which he won the second Academy Award for Best Actor.
 He also starred in 42nd Street (1933), Grand Canary (1934), Broadway Bill (1934), and Kidnapped (1938).